EclipseGc/Plugins/README.md

 * Assembly of those objects into a common dictionary
 * Facilitate common factory patterns for objects in the dictionary

-The plugins library is designed to provide a simple patterns for allowing developers to create their own pluggable systems.
+The plugins library is designed to provide a simple pattern for allowing developers to create their own pluggable systems.
 This can be as simple as choosing a single plugin from a library during your run time, or executing multiple plugins from a library to do things like determine visibility, or build components of a page.

 ## History & Mission